AliceWreath/fire_red_tracker_project/README.md

 - ROM scanning and all hardcoded addresses are calibrated for **FireRed USA (Rev 1)**.
 Other regional releases or ROM hacks will likely require address adjustments.
 - The `--clean` ability feature reads from ROM base-stat tables and is only reliable on unmodified ROMs.
-- The `WildPokemonHeaderFFI` and `AreaEncountersStringArrays` FFI types are partially implemented; the C-callable interface helpers are commented out pending a stable API design.
+- The `WildPokemonHeaderFFI` and `AreaEncountersStringArrays` FFI types are partially implemented; the C-callable interface helpers are in progress pending a stable API design.